 In general, the Foundation does not consider multi-year grants.
 Grants are made to nonprofit organizations for one year, and grantees are eligible to reapply each year.
 However, in general, the Foundation does not provide grants for more than three consecutive years.

-The Foundation’s funding supports organizations providing services and programs primarily in Los Angeles County Service Planning Areas (SPA) 4, 6, 7, and 8.
-The Foundation gives priority to the following target communities: San Pedro, Wilmington, Compton, Watts, Carson, Long Beach and South Los Angeles.
+The Foundation’s funding supports organizations providing services and programs primarily in Los Angeles and gives priority to the following target communities: San Pedro, Carson, Harbor City, Wilmington, Long Beach, Compton, Watts, and South Los Angeles.
+(There are some exceptions made, primarily based on program area; for example, the Foundation will consider other communities in Los Angeles for programs and services provided to homeless youth.)

 National organizations providing services in these areas are also considered.
 Occasionally, grants are made to programs and projects that are regional or national in scope.